Update: This article was last updated on 5th March 2025 to reflect the accuracy and up-to-date information on the page.

 2. Create Sprites (X-O)

-3. Create a variable called “clone ID”
+3. Make a variable named “clone ID”

 So, if you’re facing any problems coding for the Tic-Tac-Toe game, don’t hesitate to sign up for Moonpreneur’s Pre-robotics trial classes today.
 With their help, you can become a coding master and create your games.